|About this course:|

 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader.
 Other alternative formats of the study materials may be available in the future.
 Our Services for disabled students website has the latest information about availability.

-Elements of this course are delivered through a website and include the use of interactive online exercises.
+Elements of this module are delivered through a website and include the use of interactive online exercises.
 If you use specialist hardware or software to assist you in operating a computer or the internet and have any concerns about accessing this type of material you are advised to talk to the Student Registration & Enquiry Service about support which can be given to meet your needs.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including: